📚

 G.I.
 Bill

+The Servicemen’s Readjustment Act of 1944, popularly known as the GI Bill of Rights, was a powerful support during the transition of 15 million veterans transitioning to a peacetime economy.
 More than half the returning GIs seized the opportunity afforded by the GI Bill to continue their education at government expense.
-Over two million veterans attended college under this bill.
-The veterans also received over $16 billion in low-interest, government-backed loans to buy homes and farms and to start businesses.
+Over 2 million attended college.
+The veterans received over $16 billion in low-interest, government-backed loans to buy homes and farms and to start businesses.

 Baby Boom